dropbox/nsot/README.md

 $ pip install nsot
 ```

+### Documentation

+The latest documentation will always be available at http://nsot.readthedocs.org/en/latest/

 ### Development

 I suggest setting up your test environment in a virtual environment.
 If you use